 The Arrest for a First-Time DUI

 If the officer finds probable cause you will be handcuffed and your vehicle towed.
-You will then be taken to have your breath analyzed by a certified machine.
+You will then be taken to have your breath analyzed by a breath machine called ECIR II or for a blood test.
 This result will be used towards prosecution of your case.
-The best case scenario is that the breath result is less than .08.
-Assuming there is enough for a magistrate to issue a warrant, you will be booked by the jail and held overnight and, in most cases, released the next morning.
-A court date will be set (generally an arraignment) and it will now be up to you to find a lawyer to help you either beat the charge or to lessen the consequences of a DUI conviction.
+If the alcohol level is high enough for a magistrate to issue a warrant, you will be booked by the jail and held overnight and, in most cases, released the next morning.

 A conviction for a First Offense DUI carries a wide-range of punishments.
 It is a Class 1 Misdemeanor and is a criminal conviction (see §18.2-11).
-While not a violent offense a DUI conviction will likely appear on a background check.
-A first-time DUI conviction will result in the following penalties:
+Jail time for a first-time DUI is unlikely in Fairfax County unless the blood-alcohol level is elevated.
+In addition, there will be probation through the Alcohol Safety Action Program (ASAP), a 12-month loss of privilege to drive, and ignition interlock.
+Specifically, a first offense DUI conviction will result in the following penalties:

 Blood Alcohol Level: .08 to .14

-Unless there is some aggravating factor, such as an accident with injury, an individual is not likely facing an active jail time for a first offense DUI with a BAC of less than .15.
-This means that If the individual is convicted of a DUI or DWI with a blood alcohol level of .05, .06., 07, .08, .09, .10, .11, .12, .13, or .14, the court will generally impose a suspended jail sentence with a mandatory $250 fine.
-The suspended jail time would only become active jail time if the individual does not complete ASAP or picks up another charge over the course of one year.
-Many times people either do not attend their ASAP classes or drive outside of their restricted license hours.
+Unless there is some aggravating factor, such as an accident with injury, an individual is not likely facing an active jail sentence for a first offense DUI with a blood-alcohol level of less than .15.
+This means that If the individual is convicted of a DUI or DWI with a blood alcohol level of .06., 07, .08, .09, .10, .11, .12, .13, or .14, the court will generally impose a suspended jail sentence, 12-month loss of license, ignition interlock, an order into ASAP, and a mandatory $250 fine.
+The suspended jail time can later become active jail time if the individual does not complete ASAP or picks up another charge over the course of one year.

 Finally, the individual can expect to pay a large fine.
 The fine for a first-time DUI conviction is generally anywhere from $250 (the minimum) to $500.
 It should be noted that the fine is in addition to the ASAP fee, ignition interlock costs, court costs, and any other required treatment fees if they are determined to have an addiction to alcohol by ASAP.